ADVANTICS/documentation/charge-controllers/advantics_os/csm-web-ui.md

 The CSM Web UI is available at the IP address/hostname of the controller on port 80.
 Check [how to connect to the controller](charge-controllers/advantics_os/connecting.md).

 > [!ATTENTION]
 > The CSM Web UI is designed for development purposes and should be disabled in production when deploying the controller.
-Even in development, access should be restricted to a secure private network, as it there is no authentication mechanism.
+Even in development, access should be restricted to a secure private network, as there is no authentication mechanism.

 ## Introduction